 The landlord’s right to forfeit is effectively suspended.

 Renewal of Business Tenancies

 A landlord should not be entitled to rely on a tenant’s non payment of rent during the relevant period, to oppose renewal of a business tenancy under the Landlord and Tenant Act 1954.

 The Act does not appear to prevent Landlords taking other action against a tenant for non payment of rent, as the legislation only applies to a landlord’s right to forfeit.
 They do not suspend a tenant’s obligation to pay rent.

-A landlord could still serve a Statutory Demand for rent or take action to seek judgment through the courts for unpaid rent, however, it may be difficult to practically take any steps given the current lock down.
+A landlord could seek judgment through the courts for unpaid rent, however, it may be difficult to practically take any steps given the current lock down.

 The advice would be for landlords and tenants to talk to each other about their respective predicaments.

 Tenants will have effectively obtained a rent moratorium but rent will have to be paid ultimately.
 Overall, it would seem sensible in the present circumstances if both landlord and tenant were to find solutions to balance their interest to enable both to survive in the present unprecedented circumstances.